 Snap’s good news extended to usage metrics, with Snapchat adding 8.9 million daily active users in Q4 — the highest net addition since Q3 of 2016.

-Snap’s upbeat earnings release was in stark contract to previous quarters, which saw the company struggling with slowing user growth and lower-than-expected revenue numbers.
+Snap’s upbeat earnings release was in stark contrast to previous quarters, which saw the company struggling with slowing user growth and lower-than-expected revenue numbers.
 The company responded to these trends with a big app redesign, which launched to some users in November, and is now coming to Snapchat’s entire user base this quarter.

 Those design changes have put a bigger emphasis on user-to-user sharing, as opposed to content created by publishers and brands.
 “There is a really big difference in talking to your friends on a telephone, and broadcasting on a TV channel,” Spiegel said Tuesday about the logic of separating the two.